 PRC 188 - To support public school units in addressing COVID-19 related needs during the summer, including through in-person instruction to address learning loss and provide enrichment activities for students in grades 6-12.
+PSUs shall focus the supplemental inperson instruction on either math, ELA, or science based on the needs and supporting data of the students participating in these programs.
 PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic.

-PRC 189 - To support public school units in addressing COVID-19 related needs during the instructional year, including through after-school and before-school programs that incorporate supplemental in-person instruction to address learning loss in math in grades 4-8.
+PRC 189 - To support public school units in addressing COVID-19 related needs during the instructional year, including through after-school and before-school programs that incorporate supplemental in-person instruction to address learning loss and provide enrichment activities to students in grades K-12.
 PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic.